abbreviatedman/spellbound/data/quotes.md

 435
 00:23:28,189 --> 00:23:30,824
-Without seeing the knife I...
+Without seeing the knife I…

 436
 00:23:30,925 --> 00:23:32,492